 Soil is a farmer’s best ally to produce crops and generate income.
 The agricultural consequences of a warming planet leaves everyone no choice but to apply changes that counteract climate change and to prepare for its impacts.

 Carbon farming is a farm-based solution to climate change that provides revenue to farmers for shifting to soil carbon sequestration farming techniques.
-It’s a process that involves monitoring, reporting, and verification to generate carbon credits sold to organizations looking to offset their greenhouse gas emissions.
+It’s a process that involves monitoring, reporting, and verification (MRV) to generate carbon credits sold to organizations looking to offset their greenhouse gas emissions.

 Why do we need sustainable farming practices to capture carbon in soil?